-- (c) the land use categories, excluding water bodies, as referred to in Regulation (EU) 2018/841 of the Parliament and the Council57 [...]; - [...]
-58 [...]
-59 - [...]
+- (b) the soil type as defined in the map of the soil regions of the European Union and Adjacent Countries51; - (c) the land use categories, excluding water bodies, as referred to in Regulation (EU) 2018/841 of the Parliament and the Council52;

+2a.
 Member States may use more detailed or updated equivalent data when available at the European, national or subnational level to establish their soil units.

-Members States may take into account additional spatial data to establish their soil units, such as climate, environmental zone as described in Alterra Report 228160, or river basins.
+Members States may take into account additional spatial data to establish their soil units, such as climate, environmental zone as described in Alterra Report 228153, or river basins.